Danmou/TMan/CONTRIBUTING.md

 ### Write Documentation

-TaskManager could always use more documentation, whether as part of the official TaskManager docs, in docstrings, or even on the web in blog posts, articles, and such.
+TMan could always use more documentation, whether as part of the official TMan docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/Danmou/TaskManager/issues.
+The best way to send feedback is to file an issue at https://github.com/Danmou/TMan/issues.

 If you are proposing a feature: